 In February 2014, the Potomac Riverkeeper, Inc. ("PR") and the Chesapeake Bay Foundation, Inc. ("CBF") filed a complaint for injunctive relief and penalties in U.S. District Court in Maryland alleging violations of the Clean Water Act ("CWA") by the Commission; in May 2014, the Maryland Department of the Environment ("MDE") notified the Commission of its intention to file its own CWA complaint against the Commission.
-Negotiations among PR, CBF, MDE and the Commission to resolve these claims by another Consent Decree have extended over multiple months and are continuing.
-The Consent Decree being negotiated contemplates short, medium and long-term investments at the Commission's Potomac Water Filtration Plant that are designed to attain proposed performance metrics.
+In October 2015, the Commission approved a settlement with PR, CBF and MDE to resolve these claims by Consent Decree.
+The Consent Decree is currently subject to review by the U.S. District Court in Maryland, which is expected to issue an order regarding the Consent Decree in the coming months.
+The Consent Decree negotiated contemplates short, medium and long-term investments at the Commission's Potomac Water Filtration Plant that are designed to attain proposed performance metrics.
 The level of improvements and any civil and stipulated penalties and other expenditures required under the Consent Decree are not expected to have a material adverse effect on the Commission's ability to satisfy its debt service requirements for the Bonds or any other debt obligations of the District.